BOETZILLA/BLUEBASIC_Theme/README.md

 <img src="https://nexxt.social/view/theme/bluebasic/img/screenshot.png">

 The theme makes use of all available theme settings and is fully colour customizable by using the theme settings.
-It ships with a default scheme, which gives you some basic colours, if you don't want to configure it yourself.
+It ships with 3 default schemes, which gives you some basic colours, if you don't want to configure it yourself.

 These files need to be saved in the /view/theme/ directory of your Hubzilla.
 You can just ftp the files onto your hub or SSH into that directory and git clone this repo.